investian/investian.in/content/pages/features.md

         type: grid_item
       - title_align: left
         content: >
-          #### Why do you charge ₹99 for masterclass?
+          #### How do I access the masterclass?

-          Just to get the serious folks who are really passionate about investing and finance and avoid the crowd.
+          The masterclass is organized over Google Meet on every weekends.
+You can access the next live schedule in this [link](www.facebook.com).
         content_align: left
         actions: []
         actions_align: left